PasqualeZingo/trafficGen/README.md

 Allows mapping clients with a specific name to a specific IP address.
 Something similar can be achieved through the DHCP Static Mappings for this Interface option under Services > DHCP server, though this will require knowledge of the client's MAC address.

 # runall.py
 A python module containing functions that allow other scripts to run executable scripts in docker containers.
-More details in the documentation of the script itself.
+More details in the documentation within the script itself.